Hurricane1224/Notes/README.md

 # Notes
-Notes for mathematics、algorithm 、computer system and so on.
+Notes for Mathematics、Algorithm 、Computer system and ...
+Dream is AGI build a better world!